DaniaAz/Portfolio/README.md

 # Portfolio
-This project shows how to build static responsive Portfolio using HTML and CSS
+This project builds static responsive website that will display images, descriptions, and links to each of the portfolio projects using HTML and CSS only.